zaibacu/pynn/README.md

 1) New network:

 from nn import Network

-#Creates network with 5 input neurons, 1 output neuron and 3 hidden layers, 10 neurons each
+nn = Network(5, 1, [ 10 10 10 ]) -- Creates network with 5 input neurons, 1 output neuron and 3 hidden layers, 10 neurons each
-nn = Network(5, 1, [ 10 10 10 ])

 2) Save network